A Chaos of Delight

 0T6A2139.jpeg

 All nemerteans have an eversible proboscis, which is definitely one of the grosser things to watch with a magnifying glass.
 At rest, the proboscis lies in a cavity along almost the full length of the body.
-When attacking prey, the front end of the animal instantaneously everts an enormous white mass of venomous, sticky mouthparts, completely covering the possible food.
+When attacking prey, the front end of the animal instantaneously everts an enormous white mass of proboscis that is capable of completely covering the possible food.
+Some species use sticky secretions to capture prey, while others employ multiple, sharp stylets to pierce prey and inject toxic secretions.
+After subduing their prey, it can be swallowed or sucked up.
 It can be retracted almost as quickly.
+Their proboscis can also be employed as an escape mechanism, being everted and anchoring to the substrate before being used to quickly pull the nemertean away from trouble.

 Argonemertes sp.
 (2) Slapton marsh, S Devon Sept 2016